Sharapova wows US Open crowd in first major match since doping ban

 The win takes Sharapova to 18-0 at Arthur Ashe at night.

 "Its prime time, baby.
 I love it.
-When I found out it was going to be a night match, these are the opportunities that you play for....
+When I found out it was going to be a night match, these are the opportunities that you play for...
 I embrace every moment and I love it."

 Referencing her eye-catching dress, which sparkled throughout the match, Sharapova said that the glamor belied the grit.

-"The behind these Swarovski crystals and little black dresses, this girl has a lot of grit and she's not going anywhere."
+"Behind these Swarovski crystals and little black dresses, this girl has a lot of grit and she's not going anywhere."

 Return to form